gorodnichy/vitals/docs/readme.md

 )

 - Risk of Facial paralysis/Bell’s Palsy.
 Posted: 2021-08-06
 - Risk of Myocarditis and pericarditis.
-Posted: 2021-06-30 ( x 1000-10000 for young men - [Explanation](https://www.youtube.com/watch?v=Hb1Xm1uaedU))
+Posted: 2021-06-30 ([by over x 1000 for young men](https://www.youtube.com/watch?v=Hb1Xm1uaedU))
 - Risk of Capillary Leak Syndrome.
 Posted: 2021-06-29
 - Risk of Thrombosis with Thrombocytopenia.
 Posted: 2021-03-24